Continuing from yesterday:

 When all the cyclists got to the finish line, so many people were coming in that we didn’t get to ride through.
 Everyone got off their bikes and we just walked the bikes through, which I sort of thought was funny, especially since cameras were snapping our big finish.

-I couldn’t believe I had gotten back so quickly.
-I literally have no concept of how long it took me (no timing chips and I didn’t look at any clocks).
+I couldn’t believe I’d gotten back so quickly.
+I literally have no concept of how long it took me (no timing chips, and I didn’t look at any clocks).
 An hour-long ride?
 Half an hour?
 Whatever it was, it went by quickly.

 By the way, yes, I wore pajama pants.
 Yes, they got stuck in those gear things or whatever it is that a bicycle has.
 They got a little hole in them.
-I didn’t get stuck enough to get hurt or lose control of the bike (though it was a little jarring).
 (Note to self, maybe don’t wear pajama pants on the next ride…)

-Sven (who you will totally meet very soon in an upcoming post about this weekend) pointed out that it was hilarious that they had a ton of medals left over from 2008 – not from last year or even 2010, nope, just 2008.
 Great point.
 Where did these medals come from?
-And why do boxes and boxes of them still exist?
-I guess it doesn’t really matter ’cause the point is, I have a bike riding medal!
+Why do boxes and boxes of them still exist?
+I guess it doesn’t really matter.
+The point is, I have a bike riding medal!
 Bam!

 I used to think bicycling seemed kind of boring.
 I mean, why bike when you can run, right?
 But now that I’ve done a bike event, I’ll admit it’s actually way more fun than I ever thought it would be.
 You get to be in control of this crazy moving contraption and feel the wind rush past you.
-It can be like your own tiny roller coaster, depending on the hills.
-I’ve officially been convinced cycling can be fun.
+It can be like your own tiny roller coaster (depending on the hills).
+I’ve been convinced – cycling can be fun.

 The expo for this ride was incredible (and included an invite to a BBQ!)
-I can’t wait to tell you all about it tomorrow!
+Can’t wait to tell you about it tomorrow!